Creative Thinking Definition, Skills, and Examples

 Examples of Creative Thinking

 Opportunities for creative thought in the workplace vary from the obvious artistic position to the highly technical one.
 Generally, anything that involves an “aha” moment is considered creative.
-Here are some examples of jobs that entail creative thinking.
+Here are some examples of how to display creative thinking in different jobs.

 You don't have to be an artist for your work to have an artistic element.
-Perhaps you arrange retail displays for maximum impact or, shape the path of an enticing hiking trail.
-If you work for a small company, the artistic task might fall to whoever agrees to do it.
-These tasks include designing logos, writing advertising copy, creating the packaging for a product, or drafting a phone script for a fundraising drive.
+Perhaps you arrange retail displays for maximum impact, or shape the path of an enticing hiking trail.
+Other artistically creative tasks might include designing logos, writing advertising copy, creating the packaging for a product, or drafting a phone script for a fundraising drive.

 - Brainstorming at a staff meeting to set a strategy for the next year